-I’ve written quite a bit about P2P investing on this blog, and I recently posted a summary of the best European P2P investment platforms.
+I’ve written quite a bit about P2P investing on this blog, including a long article about my favorite European P2P investment platforms.
 What I haven’t written about before, however, are platforms powered by the blockchain.
-That is precisely what I will be talking about today, in the shape of Debitum Network.
+That is precisely what I will be talking about today, as we discuss Debitum Network.

-I’ve spoken about the reasons of existence for P2P lending platforms, but it’s worth summarising them again here.
+I’ve spoken about the reasons for the existence of P2P lending platforms, but it’s worth summarising them again here.
 Approximately 70% of all micro and small to medium-sized businesses in emerging markets lack access to credit.
-This can be due to many factors, from over regulation to an underdeveloped banking environment in their country.
+This can be due to many factors, from over-regulation to an underdeveloped banking environment in their country.
 We thus end up with an estimated $2 trillion credit gap for SMEs worldwide.
-This market is therefore ripe for innovation, as we have already seen in recent years through the success of Mintos and other platforms.
+This market is therefore ripe for innovation, as we have already seen in recent years through the success of Mintos, Peerberry and other platforms.

 With Debitum, you can not only invest fiat money, but you can also invest (and also withdraw) in crypto.
 This is very interesting for those who have a lot of assets tied up in crypto and for some reason or another are reluctant to switch these assets into fiat money.
 It would be much better to put those crypto assets to good use and see them grow by investing in a platform like Debitum Network.
-The crypto market, in general, has gotten hammered this year, so investors in crypto would be very happy to get some returns in the form of interest from loans.
+The crypto market, in general, has gotten hammered in 2018 and hasn’t grown much in 2019, so investors in crypto would be very happy to get some returns in the form of interest from loans.

 Debitum Network is designed to unite borrowers and those who help them apply: investors (lenders), risk assessors, document validators, insurers, etc. Companies or individual professionals who work in the alternative finance space can connect-in to the network for free and immediately begin facilitating cross-border deals.
 All actions are processed through the Ethereum Blockchain, making Debitum Network a secure and incorruptible infrastructure.
 It’s made up of an Ethereum-based family of smart contracts, facilitated by one internal means of payment.